Product-Led Growth (PLG)

 - Google Docs: sharing IS the product

 2. Artificial virality (referral programs) Incentivized sharing.
 User gets reward for inviting others.
+(Reward amounts below are illustrative — programs and payouts change; verify current terms before quoting.)

-- Notion: $5 credit per referral
+- Notion: account credit per successful referral

-- Robinhood: free stock for both parties
+- Robinhood: free stock for both parties (subject to eligibility)

 3. Content virality (organic distribution) User-created content gets shared outside the product.